-Second, the IRA also disrupts the "treasured" common-law right to offer access to one's products at prices set by voluntary agreements, not government dictates.
+The IRA also disrupts manufacturers' "treasured" common-law right to offer access to their products at prices set by voluntary agreements, not government dictates.
 Cedar Point Nursery v.
-Hassid, 141 S. Ct.
-2063, 2072 (2021).
-That right is more than "a mere subjective 'expectancy."
-Perry, 408 U.S. at 602.
+Hassid, 594 U.S. 139, 149 (2021).
+That right is more than "a mere subjective 'expectancy," Perry, 408 U.S. at 603 (citation omitted).
 For decades, Congress and the Executive Branch allowed and encouraged manufacturers to sell their products at market prices.
-When Congress created Medicare Part D in 2006, Congress even prohibited HHS from "interfer[ing] with the negotiations between drug manufacturers and pharmacies and [prescription drug plan] sponsors."
+When Congress created Medicare Part D, Congress even prohibited HHS from "interfer[ing] with the negotiations between drug manufacturers and pharmacies and [prescription drug plan] sponsors."
 42 U.S.C. § 1395w-111(i).
+As the Fifth Circuit concluded with respect to providers, see NICA, 116 F.4th at 501-04, manufacturers thus have a

-Manufacturers thus have a "legitimate claim of entitlement" based on years of "rules and understandings, promulgated and fostered by" the federal government.
-Perry, 408 U.S. at 602-03.
+"legitimate claim of entitlement" based on years of "rules and understandings, promulgated and fostered by" the federal government, Perry, 408 U.S. at 602-03.